wing5wong/artisan-whs-static/source/_events/2023-06-19_student-achievement-conferences.md

 date: 2023-08-01T00:43:44.041Z
 ---
 **Student Achievement Conferences**
-(School Gymnasiums)

-Students are released each day at 1.50pm at the end of period 4.

 When: Tuesday 1 August and Wednesday 2 August 2023
 Times: 3.10pm to 8.50pm (with dinner hour 5.00pm - 6.00pm)